Medical Marijuana Treatment

 - Marijuana remains federally illegal, and physician’s DEA license is federally-based.
 Therefore, the physician must make responsible recommendations, and that may mean that you do not receive this therapy.
 On your initial visit, you will receive a consent form detailing such examples of how that could occur.
 Your payment will be refunded prior to your seeing the physician if you do not agree to those terms.

 - Initial and ongoing medical cannabis evaluations are self-pay only.
 No insurance is accepted for this visit.
 No checks are accepted for this visit type.

-- The initial and monthly evaluations for medical cannabis will not be combined with regular office visits (for the purposes of health insurance) if you are a current patient of Advanced Pain Medical Center.
+- The initial and periodic evaluations for medical cannabis will not be combined with regular office visits (for the purposes of health insurance) if you are a current patient of Advanced Pain Medical Center.
 If you are a regular patient of Advanced Pain Medical Center, you can may schedule both regular and medical marijuana visits on the same day.
-They will be treated as separate encounters.
+However, they will be treated as separate encounters.

 - Following your initial encounter, the usual and customary clinic standards will be enforced (e.g., appointment scheduling, cancellation fees, no-show fees, etc.).